coolbutuseless/anotherworld/README.md

 ## Controls

-After your experiment on earth goes awry, you are transported to *another world* where you must survive and, hopefully, escape!
+After your experiment on Earth goes awry, you are transported to *another world* where you must survive and, hopefully, escape!

 * Run game with `source('game.R')`